daveAtPageDNA/virtual-keyboard/README.md

 # Javascript Virtual Keyboard

+This is a copy.
+I wanted to play with the idea of having a virtual keyboard in our webforms for non-english characters.

 Add a javascript virtual keyboard to text, password, textarea, and number inputs.
 Good for kiosk use, or to allow convenient input of characters from different languages.

 ![example01](https://github.com/GreyWyvern/virtual-keyboard/assets/137631/9f877409-f29b-43d5-8605-a39210cee802)